Italian club Spezia hit with 2-year transfer ban by FIFA | Sports-Games

 FIFA said the Nigerian recruitment scheme involved two lower-tier clubs, USD Lavagnese 1919 and Valdivara 5 Terre, who ''played an active role” and were also sanctioned Friday.

-Both also were banned from registering new players for four successive transfer windows, and must pay fines of 4,000 Swiss francs ($4,400).
+Both were banned from registering new players for four successive transfer windows, and must pay fines of 4,000 Swiss francs (USD 4,400).

 Spezia defied many predictions of relegation to place 15th in its debut Serie A season under coach Vincenzo Italiano, who was hired by Fiorentina last month.